Statement-Level Monitoring: Part 2

 Every 401 record is limited to only 5,000 packages, which means the buffer returned will probably consist of many 401 records chained together by pointers, and where every 401 record will contain data for 5,000 packages.
 The challenge is to understand this chaining so you can code your Assembler program in a way that ensures you address every single set of package information mapped by the DSNDQW05 macro.

 The IFCID records in DB2 are in a special format that can be confusing when you first see it.
-The data returned starts with a self-defining section that points to a product section (that defines which record you are dealing with) and a data section (that contains the actual 401 data).
-Schematically, it looks like Figure 4.
+The data returned starts with a self-defining section that points to a product section—that defines which record you are dealing with—and a data section—that contains the actual 401 data (see Figure 7 for a schematic representation).

-When you have built your program, it may be a good idea to start by dumping the storage after you have done your first successful READS-call—and then follow the pointers shown in Figure 4 to make your code correct.
+When you have built your program, it may be a good idea to start by dumping the storage after you have done your first successful READS-call—and then follow the pointers to make the code correct (see Figure 7).

 When you can point to every 401 record after the READS call, you can take the fields one by one and format them.
 You can insert the values into your data warehouse or simply format them into a report.
 The only thing that could confuse you is that all timing fields are in the z/OS internal format called STCK.
 To get something meaningful out of these fields, they must be converted to a DB2 timestamp format.
 Fortunately, the z/OS service STCKCONV can be called from Assembler to do this for you.
 I will not go deeper into this service here, but if you have problems, contact me by email and I will be happy to assist.